PauseAI/pauseai-website/src/posts/xrisk.md

 ---
 ## Experts are sounding the alarm

-Over half of AI researchers think there’s a [larger than 10% risk](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) that a when we build a superintelligent AI, it will **destroy all life on earth**.
+Over half of AI researchers think there’s a [larger than 10% risk](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) that once we build a superintelligent AI, it will **destroy all life on earth**.
 When you ask AI safety researchers, this number [grows to 30%](https://forum.effectivealtruism.org/posts/8CM9vZ2nnQsWJNsHx/existential-risk-from-ai-survey-results).

 The [letter for pausing AI development](https://futureoflife.org/open-letter/pause-giant-ai-experiments/), launched in april 2023, has been signed over 27.000 times, mostly by AI researchers and tech leaders.